SWISP

 Associate Professor Kate Coleman

-Kate is co-lead of SWISP with Dr Sarah Healy and CI on ‘The Learning with the Land’, SSHRC project in the Faculty of Education.
+Kate is co-lead of SWISP with Dr Sacha Healy and CI on ‘The Learning with the Land’, SSHRC project in the Faculty of Education.
 Her pluridisciplinary research and teaching are positioned in the intersection of art, design, digital, practice, culture, and data.
 Kate’s research into practice includes digital practices and immersive data sites, creativities, speculative inquiry, and data creation with young people living in the midst of climate collapse.
 ORCID

 INTERNATIONAL PARTNERSHIPS